 Executives need boots on the ground and savvy hands online.
 By scouring the web for sensitive information related to an individual, cybersecurity teams can quickly handle credible threats and escalate them to physical teams when necessary.

 The executives who have the most sophisticated security protection see safety holistically.
 No longer are digital threats isolated to the abstract space of the internet.
 Physical security teams must work with digital counterparts to understand risks in both worlds and develop a plan that protects against it all because, after all, it's near impossible to hide on the internet.

 Executives are 12 times more likely to be the target of security incidents and nine times more likely to be the target of data breaches than they were last year.
 With financial losses related to reputational attacks ballooning above 400% between 2012 and 2017, much of it from leaked information, organizations can no longer afford to ignore the risk of C-suite's attack surface.

 For over a decade, RiskIQ has been protecting the digital attack surfaces of Fortune 500 IT organizations by giving them internet-wide visibility into the risks associated with their business and the threats targeting them.
 Now, with IT threats have shifted toward these organizations' most prominent individuals, the C-suite, RiskIQ is applying our technology to protecting this critical attack vector.

 RiskIQ Executive Guardian detects the presence of breach data or unwanted information about individuals and their families online, helping prevent financial, reputational, and even physical attacks.
-Some of the world's most high-profile business leaders are using RiskIQ Executive Guardian™ for a 360-degree view of their online risk.
+Some of the world's most high-profile business leaders are using RiskIQ Executive Guardian™ for extensive security protection and a 360-degree view of their online risk.